apache/nuttx/README.txt

   5. After running GetGNUWin32-0.x.x.exe, you will have a new directory
      <this-directory>/GetGNUWin32

-  Note the the GNUWin32 installer didn't install GNUWin32.
+  Note that the GNUWin32 installer didn't install GNUWin32.
 Instead, it installed another, smarter downloader.
 That downloader is the GNUWin32 package management tool developed by the Open SSL project.